Math is Fun

 This is the neatest way I know:

-this says that the function "f" has a range of "N" (the natural numbers), and a codomain of "N" also.
+this says that the function "f" has a domain of "N" (the natural numbers), and a codomain of "N" also.

-and this says that the function "f" takes in "x" and returns "x2"
+and either of these say that the function "f" takes in "x" and returns "x2"